Two Weeks Is Not Enough

 Of course they were right.
 Nearly three years and seven countries later, I’d fallen hopelessly in love with South East Asia.
 Finally, I returned to the UK.
 Once I’d reminded my family and friends what I looked like, I acquired a new, larger passport and promptly set off for another two years of paragliding, trekking and travelling.

-It’s now 2012.
+Two years turned into ten!
 Since my ‘two week’ trip to India, I’ve also spent some time in Nepal, every country in South East Asia except Bhutan, plus Russia, China, Mongolia, Japan and Korea.
-In 2008 I went to Mexico, travelled all the way south to Antarctica, and am now on my way to the Galapagos Islands, having visited every country in Latin America.
+In 2008 I went to Mexico, travelled all the way south to Antarctica, then back up the east coast to Venezuela and across to the Galapagos Islands, having visited every country in Latin America.

 A (not very) brief review of just some of the highlights: